-• Review and approval of ICAAP Report.
+7th April 2020• Review and approval of the 2019 Risk Manager's Report

 2.5.
 Diversity Policy

 Diversity is increasingly seen as an asset to organizations and linked to better economic performance.
 It is an integral part of how the Company does business and imperative to commercial success.